SocialGouv/cdtn-admin/README-dev.md

 - [@SocialGouv/kali-data](https://github.com/SocialGouv/kali-data)
 - [@SocialGouv/legi-data](https://github.com/SocialGouv/legi-data)

 Each GitHub repo uses releases to track changes.
 Each release exposes content as JSON.
 Ingester retrieves the last version and inject data into Hasura.

 ### alert-cli

 Used to detect changes between external source packages.
 For each new release of an external packages, this script compares the content and insert diff in the database.

 See [documentation](targets/alert-cli/README.md) for more detail.

 ## Setup

-Make sure you're using NodeJS 12+.
+Make sure you're using the last NodeJS.

 ```sh
 # Install all the packages